 It takes a host of people for Tenx9 to thrive: 9 tellers, a room full of willing listeners, venue staff to serve, and finally, the Tenx9 hosts who organize and facilitate what some audience members have referred to as “the best event happening in Nashville every month.”
 We thought we’d tell you a bit about the organizers and hosts behind Tenx9 (both the one in Nashville and the original in Belfast), the handful of folks who work hard to make sure these nights keep happening and the stories keep coming.

-Michael McRay started Tenx9 Nashville in September 2013 after a stroke of good luck connected him to Pádraig Ó Tuama, one of the Belfast cofounders, when he moved to Northern Ireland for grad school in 2012.
+Michael McRay started Tenx9 Nashville in September 2013 after a stroke of good luck connected him to Pádraig Ó Tuama, one of the Belfast cofounders, when he moved to Northern Ireland for grad school in conflict resolution in 2012.
 Michael grew up in a storytelling family, hearing family tales around the table as often as the family gathered.
 He has come to see his vocation as telling stories that rarely get told, whether through his own writing or through providing a platform for others.
-He is the author of two books, an adjunct professor, peacebuilder, and lover of a good whiskey.
-If you surprised him at home, you’d likely find him singing and playing guitar, watching Netflix, or writing.
+Beyond Tenx9, he does storywork for Narrative 4, The Storytelling Leader, and leads narrative retreats.
+He is the author of multiple books, an adjunct professor, and lover of a good amber whiskey.
+If you surprised him at home, you’d likely find him working in the garden, watching Netflix, or writing.

 Asked why he loves Tenx9, he says, “People don’t gather together enough to tell stories to each other about living life.
 There’s shelter in communal storytelling, and every night of Tenx9 lets me feel the full gamut of human emotions.
 I love it because it is authentic, vulnerable, and—as Pádraig would say—delicious.
 These are the stories that can break your heart and put it back together again.”